MaxPrem/master_text/3 Materials - Algorithms.md

 EN regression incorporates a penalty term to enforce variable selection and another penalty term to encourage grouping of coefficients for correlated variables.

-This paper reports a method for variable selection by using an EN regression prior to a second regression by using PLS, a 2‐step method termed EN‐PLS.
-[Using elastic net regression to perform spectrally relevant variable selection]
+__This paper reports a method for variable selection by using an EN regression prior to a second regression by using PLS, a 2‐step method termed EN‐PLS.
+[Using elastic net regression to perform spectrally relevant variable selection]__

-Unlike variable selection using the lasso, the sparsity of an EN regression is not constrained by the number of samples for a matrix that lacks full column rank, and a set of correlated variables can be selected as a group.
-21
+Unlike variable selection using the lasso, the sparsity of an EN regression is not constrained by the number of samples for a matrix that lacks full column rank (more variables than samples), and a set of correlated variables can be selected as a group.

-[Using elastic net regression to perform spectrally relevant variable selection]

 (4) Although the accuracy of MLR is greatly increased by feature selection, MLR accuracy is still not better than the accuracy of full-spectrum PLS regression.

 (5) No combination of PLS regression and feature selection has led to a prediction accuracy close to that of non-linear methods, e.g., artificial neural network (ANN).

-_formular_

-### Outlier Detection with PLS

-_The aim is to improve the models predictive power by removing datapoints which do not fit the models underlying distribution.
-This can be caused by meassurement erros, __or is an effect of a to small sample size__.
-Removing Outlier should be done with great care, with the idea in mind to keep as many datapoints as possible._

-Since we are working with labeld data for regression, __pls cross decomposition__ we can use the PLS algorithms ability to correlate X and y data to identify outliers and monitor MSE to observe their influence.

-### Leverage

-In chemometrics the leverage is a concept related to the Mahalanobis distance and is used to measure the influence of a sample in a model based on its similarity to the rest of the population.
-The Mahalanobis distance takes into account the correlations of the data set and is scale-invariant, i.e. not dependent on the scale of measurements.
-The leverage of a sample is the distance to the centre of all samples relative to the variability in its particular direction [@EMEA2012]

-#### Metrics to define outliers with PLS regression

-__Q-residuals__ are derived from the error matrix.
-Q-residuals account for the variations in the data that are not explained by the model as built.

-An outlier is a point that does not follow the general trend of most (or all) other points.
-That means that for any given model, an outlier will have large Q-residual when compared to the corresponding residuals of the other points.

-Q-residuals are calculated in practice by taking the sum of squares of each row of the error matrix.
-Python code to calculate error matrices and Q-residuals is below.
-@nirpy - pls out

-__Hotelling’s T-squared__ is the second important metric to detect outliers.
-While Q-residuals look at the variations that are not explained by the model, T-squared look at the variations within the model itself.
-A measure of how good is a sample within the model is given by the scores.
-Low scores mean very good fit.
-Hotelling’s T-squared can be intuitively thought as a distance of each sample from the ‘ideal’ zero-score situation of perfect fit.
++++ en pls

 ## Regression

+### PLS regression

+verry effective, on highly correlated data with more features than samples.

 ### Regression enet-PLS

-### Regression CV PLS
+has the advantage of varaibles selected with l1 and l2 norm. creating a sparse set of variables prior to dimension reduction with pls.
+The advantage is that less noise gets incoperated in the latent variables.

 ### Regression enet
+Elastic net can also be used to predict samples, though it comes not close to the predictability of PLS regression achived by maximizing the explained variance $Y$ in $X$ multidimensional space.

 ### Regression ConvNet
+Deep Neural Networks with convolutional layers, used for extracting features from visual data, feed the fully connected layers with their many weights, trying to minimize the training errors, each iteration.

+ As the network gets optimised the weights in the convolutional layers get updated as well performing preprocessing steps, with similar results to known techniques as MSC and SavGol.

-## Validation
+# Validation

 https://scikit-learn.org/stable/modules/learning_curve.html